grycap/im/doc/source/radl.rst

    There are a **special** type of application that starts with ``ansible.modules.``.
    These applications installs `ansible roles <https://docs.ansible.com/playbooks_roles.html>`_ that can be used in the ``configure`` sections of the RADL.
+   These roles will be installed with the ``ansible-galaxy`` tool so the format of the string after ``ansible.modules.`` must follow one of the supported formats of this tool (see `Ansible Galaxy docs <https://galaxy.ansible.com/intro>`_ for more info):

    There are three type of ansible modules:

    * `Ansible Galaxy <https://galaxy.ansible.com/>`_ roles: ``ansible.modules.micafer.hadoop``: The user
      specifies the name of the galaxy role afther the string ``ansible.modules.``
-   * HTTP URL: ``ansible.modules.http://server.com/hadoop.tgz``: The user specifies an HTTP URL afther the the string ``ansible.modules.``.
-The file must be compressed. it must contain only one directory with the same name of the compressed file (without extension) with the ansible role content.
+   * HTTP URL: ``ansible.modules.https://github.com/micafer/ansible-role-hadoop/archive/master.tar.gz|hadoop``: The user
+     specifies an HTTP URL afther the string ``ansible.modules.``.
+The file must be compressed.
+     It must contain the ansible role content.
+Furthermore the user can specify the rolename using a ``|`` afther the url, as shown in the example.
-   * Git Repo: ``ansible.modules.git://github.com/micafer/ansible-role-hadoop|hadoop``: The user specifies a Git repo (using the git scheme in the URL) afther the string ``ansible.modules.``.
-Furthermore the user must specify the rolname using a | afther the url, ash shown in the example.
+   * Git Repo: ``ansible.modules.git+https://github.com/micafer/ansible-role-hadoop|hadoop``: The user specifies a Git repo (using the git scheme in the URL) afther the string ``ansible.modules.``.
+Furthermore the user can specify the rolename using a ``|`` afther the url, as shown in the example.

 Parametric Values